 Gastroscopy is a procedure that involves passing a thin flexible tube into the upper gastrointestinal tract (oesophagus, stomach and duodenum) to allow examination of the area.
 The tube is about the thickness of your little finger.
 The tube contains a fibre-optic light and a camera.
 The inside of the upper gastrointestinal tract can be viewed on a video screen.
 This procedure also allows the removal of polyps (small benign growths), injection of bleeding blood vessels, the taking of tissue samples (biopsies) for examination by a pathologist, and dilatation of strictures in the oesophagus.

 Prior to the procedure you will be asked not to eat or drink.
 This is to allow a satisfactory examination and to minimise the risk of vomiting during the procedure.
-A minimum of 8 hours fasting time is usually required prior to the procedure.
+A minimum 8 hours fasting time for solid food is usually required prior to the procedure with clear liquids permitted up to 3 hours prior.

 - Excessive bleeding